-Is OCD An Anxiety Disorder, And Do I Have It?
+Is OCD Actually An Anxiety Disorder?

-Medically reviewed by April Justice
+Medically reviewed by April Justice, LICSW and Julie Dodson, MA, LCSW

-Updated February 28, 2024by BetterHelp Editorial Team
+Updated October 9, 2024by BetterHelp Editorial Team

 Need help managing your OCD symptoms?

-What is OCD?
+What is obsessive-compulsive disorder?

 When people think of obsessive-compulsive disorder (OCD), the thought of someone aggressively cleaning or being extremely hygienic usually comes to mind.
 However, obsessive-compulsive disorder is usually much more complicated than that.
+Obsessive-compulsive disorder is a mental health condition characterized by unwanted thoughts and repetitive behaviors.
+The obsessions and compulsions of this mental illness can lead to elevated anxiety levels, and some symptoms of OCD mimic those of anxiety disorders.

-• Recurrent and persistent thoughts, impulses, or images that are intrusive and cause marked anxiety or distress, in contrast to worrying about a real-life issue
+• Recurrent and persistent thoughts, impulses, or images that are intrusive and cause marked anxiety or distress, in contrast to worrying about a real-life issue.

-• A purposeful attempt to ignore these thoughts, impulses, or images by thinking about other things
+• A purposeful attempt to ignore these thoughts, impulses, or images by thinking about other things.

-• A knowledge that the obsessions are a product of their mind, as opposed to being delusional
+• A knowledge that the obsessions are a product of their mind, as opposed to being delusional.

-• Repetitive actions (physical or mental) that the person feels compelled to perform in response to an obsession
+• Repetitive actions (physical or mental) that the person feels compelled to perform in response to an obsession.

-• The behaviors or mental actions usually prevent or reduce distress toward a particular setting
+• The behaviors or mental actions usually prevent or reduce distress toward a particular setting.

-• Actions might not always be affiliated with the content of the obsessive theme
+• Actions might not always be affiliated with the content of the obsessive theme.

 If you are struggling with substance use, contact the SAMHSA National Helpline at (800) 662-4357 to receive support and resources.
 Support is available 24/7.

-Manifestations of OCD
+Manifestations

-Signs and symptoms of OCD can include the following:
+Signs and symptoms of OCD can include the following.

 • Fear of contamination or germs

-• Aggressive thoughts towards self or others
+• Aggressive thoughts toward self or others

 • Unwanted taboo or forbidden thoughts involving harm, religion, or sex